Interviews

 • Mention the particular role and date of the interview

-• Summarize something specific that was discussed in your interview
+• Summarize something specific you discussed in your interview

 Maintain a professional tone and be sincere in your email.
-Always use positive language to convey your interest.
+And always use positive language to show your interest and enthusiasm for the position.

 • To get a status update